nboute/printf/README.md

 It will permit us to understand well variadic functions in C.

-Our secret for the _printf project is a well-structured departure We have solved problems before start coding to know exactly what are we going to code.
+Our secret for the _printf project is a well-structured departure.
+We have solved problems before start coding to know exactly what are we going to code.

-Then, start coding this project on the way Paris/Toulouse the 11th of March 2022 In the train for reach, le "Salon de l'etudiant 2022 " to represent Holberton School and share our passion with futur students visiting the Salon Studyrama.
+Then, we started coding this project on the way Paris/Toulouse the 11th of March 2022 In the train for reach, le "Salon de l'etudiant 2022 " to represent Holberton School and share our passion with futur students visiting the Salon Studyrama.